Where & When

 Baruch Brener is an Israeli theater director, actor, singer, teacher, focusing trainer and an ordained Orthodox Rabbi.
 Over the last 25 years, he has been a leading innovator in integrating spiritual practices with experiential work in theater, movement and vocal arts.
 He was the artistic director of the Vertigo lab in the eco-art village, and a research fellow and member of Jerzy Grotowski theater ensemble.
 Baruch facilitates educational programs and workshops exploring religious and mystical traditions, with an emphasis on Jewish mysticism - Kabbalah and Hasidic philosophy - making them accessible to the general public.

 We use Zoom videoconferencing for our online classes.
-The session will be held in meeting format so that all participants can see the presenters and each other.
+The sessions will be held in meeting format so that all participants can see the presenters and each other.
 You will need to have a computer/mobile device.
 Calling in by phone is also possible but not preferred as participation will be limited.
 Breakout rooms (if utilized) are not recorded.

 Regular Price $200 Modified Price $125 *Lowest Price $75